 Professor Prokar Dasgupta, Professor of Urology at King's College London and supervises very active basic science and clinical research programmes within the department.

-- blue light cystoscopy for superficial bladder cancer
+- blue light cystoscopy for superficial bladder cancer;

-- intravesical Botox for idiopathic detrusor overactivity
+- intravesical Botox for idiopathic detrusor overactivity;

-- Odmit-C for intravesical mitomycin-C following nephroureterectomy
+- Odmit-C for intravesical mitomycin-C following nephroureterectomy;

-- STAMPEDE trial for prostate cancer
+- STAMPEDE trial for prostate cancer; and

-- RADICALS trial for prostate cancer
+- RADICALS trial for prostate cancer.

 The Bottom Line